TreAgron/ThermalMultiviewExample/README.md

 ### Code for spatial correction in R-Package SpATS

-A basic code for spatial correction in SpATS to provide a starting point:
+A basic code for temporal/spatial correction in SpATS to provide a starting point:

 Load the SpATS package:
 ```R